kubernetes-sigs/image-builder/docs/book/src/glossary.md

 # G
 ---

-## GOSS
+## Goss

-[Goss](https://github.com/aelsabbahy/goss) is a YAML based serverspec alternative tool for validating a server’s configuration.
+[Goss](https://github.com/goss-org/goss) is a YAML based serverspec alternative tool for validating a server’s configuration.
 It is used in conjunction with [packer-provisioner-goss](https://github.com/YaleUniversity/packer-provisioner-goss/releases) to test if the images have all requisite components to work with cluster API.

 # K
 ---